iucau/iuca-network/Practice/Labs.md

 ## Lab #1, EchoService

-Create a classical 'hello, world' networking service in Java.
+Create the classical 'hello, world' networking service in Java.
 The service consists from two programs.
 The client program can get user input and send it to the server.
-The server can recive the text and repeat it by sending it back.
+The server can receive the text and repeat it by sending it back.

 ## Lab #2, Extend the EchoService